Skip to main content

 Dermatology EMR Selection Criteria

-When selecting the best dermatology EMR to include in this list, I considered common buyer needs and pain points like managing complex patient histories and ensuring data compliance.
+When selecting the best dermatology EMR to include in this list, I considered common buyer needs and pain points like managing patient records efficiently and ensuring compliance with industry regulations.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)